Retreat indoors after a winter stroll

 - Download Angle map

 This gentle half-day circular walk starts at West Angle Bay car park, following the Pembrokeshire Coast Path as it meanders along the coastline back to Angle.
-You’ll walk along cliff tops, through woodland and across fields until you sweep round into East Angle Bay and the Old Point House pub – your lunch stop or fireside warmer.
+You’ll walk along cliff tops, through woodland and across fields until you sweep round into East Angle Bay and back into the village for your lunch stop or warm-up at The Hibernia Inn.

 - Distance: 2.6 miles